zhenx/chat-sdk-android/README.md

 + Can be distributed in binary or object form only
 + Commercial use allowed
 + Can modify source-code but cannot distribute modifications (derivative works)

+If a user wants to distribute the Chat SDK source code, we feel that any additions or modifications they make to the code should be contributed back to the project.
+The GPLv3 license ensures that if source code is distributed, it must remain open source and available to the community.

 **GPLv3 License Summary**